syimhub/G04_42/README.md

 1. **Create a Firebase Project**
    - Go to [Firebase Console](https://console.firebase.google.com/).
    - Click **Add project**, enter project name (e.g., FeedMate) and continue.
-   - Enable and click continue for AI assistance
+   - Enable and click continue for AI assistance.
-   - Disable Google Analytics and create project
+   - Disable Google Analytics and create project.

 2. **Enable Realtime Database**
    - Navigate to **Build → Realtime Database → Create Database**.
-   - For Realtime Database Location, select Singapore (asia-southeast1) or closest region
+   - For Realtime Database Location, select Singapore (asia-southeast1) or closest region.
    - For Securty Rules, select **Start in locked mode**
-   - Import JSON file from the System Folder
+   - Import provided JSON file from the System Folder to initialize databasee.
+   - Copy the **Database URL**
-   - Copy and replace the existing database path in the Android app with the current database URL
+   - Open Android Studio project and replace the 'DB_URL' in the app with the current database URL (Change URL in related java files that has the URL code line)

+   > ⚠ Note: The app connects to Firebase using the database URL, so `google-services.json` is **not required** for this project.

 3. **Enable Firebase Authentication**
    - Navigate to **Build → Authentication → Get Started → Sign-in Method → Email/Password → Enable**.

 4. **Enable Firebase Storage**
-   - Navigate to **Build → Storage → Upgrade → Link to Billing Account → Get Started**.
+   - Navigate to **Build → Storage → Get Started**.
    - For Bucket Options, select "All locations" and choose "ASIA-SOUTHEAST1" for location and "Standard" for access frequency.
    - For Security Rules. select **Start in production mode**
    - Adjust storage rules to this :
-     ```
-     app/ directory
-     ```

-5. **Download `google-services.json`**
-   - Add it to your Android Studio project under:
      ```
      rules_version = '2';
       service firebase.storage {